Post job

 • Step 3: Make a budget

-• Step 4: Writing a contract project manager job description
+• Step 4: Write a contract project manager job description

 • Step 7: Send a job offer and onboard your new contract project manager

-Before you get started with hiring a contract project manager, identify what type of worker you actually need.
+Before you start hiring a contract project manager, identify what type of worker you actually need.
 Certain positions might call for a full-time employee, while others can be done by a part-time worker or contractor.

 Is the person you're thinking of hiring a US citizen or green card holder?

-Here's a comparison of the average salaries of common contract project manager roles:
+Here's a comparison of contract project manager salaries for various roles:

 Contract Project ManagerConstruction managers plan, coordinate, budget, and supervise construction projects from start to finish.$25-59